mohawk2/OpenCL-Guide/chapters/getting_started_windows.md

 ### CMake

 If you do not have CMake installed yet, we'll install it, as it's the primary supported build system, as it will make our builds much simpler.
-Open your favorite shell in your faovrite terminal and issue:
+Open your favorite shell in your favorite terminal and issue:

 ```
 winget install Kitware.CMake